ShadowElixir/ShadowOS-Legacy/README.md

 # ShadowOS

-A batch based OS based on [NoahTheTechNerd](https://github.com/NoahTheTechNerd)'s deprecated NoahOS (Legacy).
+A batch based OS based on old textOS.